Union College Admission Requirements

-Can I get into Union College?
-The school has a 60% acceptance rate.
+How hard is it to get into Union College and can I get accepted?
+The school has a 60% acceptance rate ranking it #6 in Nebraska for lowest rate of acceptance.
 Last year, 943 out of 1,573 applicants were admitted making Union College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 54 percent.
 Union College typically accepts and attracts "B+" average high school students.
 Only 17% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|